stephenberry/glaze/docs/json-include.md

 ## glz::raw_or_file

+> Note that his approach only allows a single layer of includes.
+It does not allow infinitely deep includes like `glz::file_include` and `glz::hostname_include` support.

 `glz::raw_or_file` is somewhat like a `glz::file_include`, but also handles serialization.
 The purpose is to allow JSON files to be optionally referred to within higher level configuration files, but once loaded, the files behave as glz::raw_json, where the format does not need to be understood until deserialized.

 **How glz::raw_or_file behaves:**